Rakshayani/Rakshayani/README.md

 Welcome to my GitHub profile!
 I'm passionate about Data analytics.

-- 👋 Hi, I'm Rakshayani Thyagu A.K.A 'June' a Freelance Data Analyst.
+- 👋 Hi, I'm Rakshayani Thyagu A.K.A 'June' a Data Analyst.
 - 🔍 Delving into analytics, currently learning ML, and exploring various NLP use cases.
 - 🤝 Open to collaborations in EDA using Jupyter, NLP, and MLOps.
 - 💬 Let's dive into EDA, Python, ML, and unravel data narratives.